JosephCottam/AbstractRendering/README.md

 --------

 The basic system described above can be extended in a variety of ways.
-This repository represents extensive investigation into efficient and convenient ways to work with such pixel-level intermediates.
+This repository represents investigation into efficient and convenient ways to work with such pixel-level intermediates.
 It explores multiple ways to store and access data, including two parallelization strategies, out-of-core data access, distributed rendering